Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 It is always valuable to make time to reflect on what has been learned and practiced.
 Here are some of the other takeaways I have from this article:

-- **Always Plan Longer for Testing** - I’ve been a software engineer long enough to know this, that testing always takes longer than you expect, and here was no difference.
+- **Always Plan Longer for Testing** - I’ve been a software engineer long enough to know, that testing always takes longer than you expect, and here was no difference.
 Testing is not an afterthought and good automated tests are invaluable.
 Approaches such as Test Driven Design (TDD) put this front and center.
 While I would prefer this approach, sometimes it’s not very feasible.
 I was still learning while I wrote this article so it was difficult to follow a TDD but I should always remember to factor in good time for testing and writing automated tests.
-- **Singletons!!** - The amount of time I spent while writing this article just battling an SQLite database that didn't work was exhausting.
-Finally, I tracked down that the database was not connected while running my requests, and then only after that did I realize that my database was being disposed off. `ServiceLifetime.Singleton` stopped it being binned and fixed all my problems.
-This brings me onto my last point
+- **Importance of Lifecycles** Initially I aimed to use an SQLite in-memory database because, being just a demonstration, the database didn't need to be save.
+This wasn't working at first because the SQLite in-memory database is tied to the lifecycle of the request connection, once the request is completed and the connection is closed and the database is disposed of losing all stored data between requests.
+I got around this by making the connection a singleton with `ServiceLifetime.Singleton`.
+However, I learned this had the potential to introduce serious threading issues.
+SQLite's default mode is not inherently thread-safe, and using a single shared instance across multiple requests could lead to data corruption, race conditions, or unexpected behavior, especially when multiple concurrent operations are performed such as in an API.
+So then I decided to switch to the SQLite database file allowing each request to maintain a separate connection.
+I could have pretended to know better but I thought explain so you can learn too.
 - **Debugging and Docs Practice:** A large part of being a software developer is debugging—both in using the tools in your IDE to debug your code, and in researching and solving problems.
 This article gave me great practice in breaking down problems, testing different solutions, and pushing through challenges.
 Additionally, reading documentation is also a core skill that always benefits from practice.
 Researching and reading docs, other articles, and forum posts for this article was good practice ability to find reliable sources and quickly locate the information I need.

 # References